metabase/throttle/README.md

 *  `exception-field-key`
     Keyword name of the API field/value being checked.
 Used to generate appropriate error messages.
 *  `attempt-ttl-ms`
-    Amount of time to keep an entry under consideration for throttling.
+    Amount of time to keep an entry under consideration for throttling. (default: one hour)
 *  `attempts-threshold`
-    Number of attempts allowed with a given key before throttling is applied.
+    Number of attempts allowed with a given key before throttling is applied. (default: `10`)
 *  `initial-delay-ms`
     Once throttling is in effect, initial delay before allowing another attempt.
-This grows according to `delay-exponent`.
+This grows according to `delay-exponent`. (default: 15 seconds)
 *  `delay-exponent`
     For each subsequent failure past `attempts-threshold`, increase the delay to